Malmedy

+Despite being mainly in neighboring Stavelot, a portion of the Circuit de Spa-Francorchamps motor-racing circuit is located in Malmedy.

 History

 The name of "Malmedy" comes from the Latin sentence "A malo mundarum", meaning "purifying from evil".
 The name originated due to regular flooding in the past from the Warche river, which passes through the town.

 The city was founded in 648 by Saint Remacle, Abbot of Solignac Abbey in France.
 He had established his Benedictine Monastery in Malmedy.
 Between this date and 1794, the history of Malmedy is linked to the Princely Abbey of Stavelot-Malmedy, a clerical microstate ruled by a prince-abbot.

 For 1,146 years, Malmedy and Stavelot together formed the Principality of Stavelot-Malmedy.
 Seventy-seven successive prince abbots of the Germanic Holy Roman Empire and the County of Logne led the state.
 However, a rivalry grew up rapidly between the two towns, because Saint Remacle decided to choose Stavelot as the main city of the Principality.

-In the 16th Century, a significant number of industries appeared in the area of Malmedy: cloth, leather and gunpowder production.
-In the 17th Century, Stavelot-Malmedy became the most important tannery centre in Europe.
+In the 16th century, a significant number of industries appeared in the area of Malmedy: cloth, leather and gunpowder production.
+In the 17th century, Stavelot-Malmedy became the most important tannery centre in Europe.
 But the main industry in Malmedy was the papermaking industry.
 It brought considerable wealth to the town.

-In 1795, during the French Revolution and the Liège Revolution, the Principality of Stavelot-Malmedy disappeared and was united with France.
-Malmedy was a lower prefecture in the "département de l'Ourthe".
+In 1795, during the French Revolution and the Liège Revolution, the Principality of Stavelot-Malmedy was annexed by France.
+Malmedy became a lower prefecture in the "département de l'Ourthe".

 After the defeat of Napoléon in 1815, during the Congress of Vienna, the decision was made to link Malmedy, a Romance and Walloon town, to Prussia, a Germanic state.
 This special situation of Malmedy caused a lot of problems in the first 50 years.
 However, the inhabitants were free to speak French as they pleased, including in the day-to-day running of the town council.

-This situation changed when Chancellor Bismarck took power following the Franco-German War of 1870.
-For the Prussian Administration, Malmedy suffered a double disadvantage as it was both francophone and the majority of the inhabitants were Catholic.
-From this moment, Malmedy was forced to be Germanised.
-In schools, lessons in French were banned and the German language was mandatory.
+This situation changed following the Franco-German War of 1870 and the foundation of the German Empire.
+For the Prussian-German administration, Malmedy suffered a double disadvantage as it was both francophone and Catholic.
+From this moment, the government under Chancellor Bismarck implemented a policy of Germanisation: In schools, lessons in French were banned and the German language was mandatory.
 The priests were not allowed to preach any longer in French.